jpellman/wiki.libjpel.so/Scientific-Programming.rst

 #.
 Wrap that interface in CWL so that it can work with a workflow scheduler / editor.

 #.
-Create a rudimentary GUI if your code requires human interaction with something like `https://github.com/chriskiehl/Gooey`_.
+Create a rudimentary GUI if your code requires human interaction with something like Gooey_.

 -------------------------